fuzziqersoftware/resource_dasm/README.md

 resource_dasm attempts to transparently decompress resources that are marked by the resource manager as compressed.
 Current support for decompression is incomplete; it depends on an embedded MC68K emulator that doesn't (yet) implement the entire CPU.
 All four decompressors built into the Mac OS System file should work properly, as well as Ben Mickaelian's self-modifying decompressor that was used in some After Dark modules and a fairly simple decompressor that may have originally been part of FutureBASIC.
 There are probably other decompressors out there that I haven't seen; if you see errors like "execution failed" when using resource_dasm, please send me the .bin file that caused the failure and all the dcmp resources from the same source file.

+### bt_decode_sprite

+Bubble Trouble is an arcade kill-and-avoid-the-enemies game.
+Harry the Handsome Executive is a... hard-to-describe game. bt_decode_sprite converts the btSP resources included in Bubble Trouble and the HrSp resources included in Harry the Handsome Executive into uncompressed bmp files.
+Run it like this:

+- For BT: `bt_decode_sprite --btsp btsp_file.bin clut_file.bin`
+- For Harry: `bt_decode_sprite --hrsp hrsp_file.bin clut_file.bin`

+For Bubble Trouble, the clut file should come from the Bubble Trouble game.
+For Harry, the clut should be the standard system clut (get it from System, or just use the Bubble Trouble clut if you have it).

 ### dc_dasm

 Dark Castle is a 2D platformer. dc_dasm extracts the contents of the DC Data file and decodes the contained sounds and images.
 Run it from the folder containing the DC Data file, or give it the DC Data filename and an output directory on the command line.